Spin-Phonon Resonances in Nearly Polar Metals with Spin-Orbit Coupling

 In nearly polar metals, the interaction of electronic excitations and the soft phonons is an area of current exploration \cite{kozii:2015,kozii:2019,volkov2020,kumar:2021}.
 Here we study the consequences of spin-orbit assisted electron-phonon coupling in the vicinity of a polar critical point.
-The appropriate interaction Hamiltonian is \beq \hat{H}_\text{int} = \lambda \sum_{\bk, \bq} \sum_{s, s'} c_{\bk + \bq/2, s}^\dagger \big[ (\bk \times \hat{\bs}_{ss'}) \cdot \bP_{\bq} \big] c_{\bk - \bq/2, s'}, \eeq where $\lambda$ is the electron-phonon coupling constant, $c_{\bk, s}^\dagger (c_{\bk, s})$ is the electron creation (annihilation) operator with momentum $\bk$, spin $s = \up, \down$, $\hat{\bs}$ is the Pauli matrix for spin and $\bP_\bq$ describes the polar order fluctuation field at a finite momentum ${\bf q}$.
+The appropriate interaction Hamiltonian is \beq \hat{H}_\text{int} = \lambda \sum_{\bk, \bq} \sum_{s, s'} c_{\bk + \bq/2, s}^\dagger \big[ (\bk \times \hat{\bs}_{ss'}) \cdot \bP_{\bq} \big] c_{\bk - \bq/2, s'}, \eeq where $\lambda$ is the electron-phonon coupling constant, $c_{\bk, s}^\dagger (c_{\bk, s})$ is the electron creation (annihilation) operator with momentum $\bk$, spin $s = \up, \down$, $\hat{\bs}$ is the Pauli matrix for spin (or Kramers "pseudospin" quantum number) and $\bP_\bq$ describes the local polarization of the crystal at finite momentum $\bq$, which is related to the optical phonon displacement field according to the formula $\bP_\bq = n_0 (Ze) \textbf{u}_\bq$ with $n_0$ and $Ze$ as ionic density and Born effective charge, respectively.
+We note that \er{coupling} can be straightforwardly generalized to the case of an inversion-breaking, but non-polar phonon.
+In that case one should replace $\bP_\bq \to \textbf{u}_\bq$, which also results in a symmetry-allowed coupling.
+For the remainder of the paper we will consider mostly materials near polar instability and hence use the notation in \er{coupling}.
 Here we note that the fluctuating phonon couples to the electronic spin current; since this coupling remains finite in the limit of $q \rigt 0$, it allows direct coupling to the critical mode, leading to a range of interesting phenomena emerging close to quantum criticality \cite{kozii:2015,ruhman2017, kozii:2019, Maria:2020, gastiasoro2021theory}.